Pinning control of chimera states in systems with higher-order interactions: Numerical results

 \subsection{Comparison between higher-order and pairwise interactions}

 Let us proceed in testing our pinning approaches to control the emergence of chimera states on a $3$-hyperring and compare it with the clique-project network case.
-In Figs. \ref{fig:additive} and \ref{fig:additive_pairwise}, we show the results for the additive pinning on a hyperring and a clique-projected network, respectively, while, in Figs. \ref{fig:parametric} and \ref{fig:parametric_pairwise}, we show the results for the parametric pinning on a hyperring and a clique-projected network, respectively.
-For both pinning approaches, we see that the control induces a chimera state when the topology is higher-order (Figs. \ref{fig:additive} and \ref{fig:parametric}).
-Moreover, such state persists for long integration times\footnote{In the figures, we show the temporal evolution until $1000$ time steps, while the chimera persists until about $4000$ time steps.
-After such integration time, the chimera state turns into an incoherent state where variation between adjacent phases is smooth, but $\mathcal{R}_{i}^{\mathcal{E}}$ is low.
-We have found this state to persist with constant $\mathcal{R}_{i}^{\mathcal{E}}$ until $20000$ time steps (the maximum integration time tested).}.
-These features can be visualized through the hyperedge-induced local order parameter $\mathcal{R}_{i}^{\mathcal{E}}$, which shows that the nodes which have been controlled are not oscillating coherently with respect to their neighbors sharing the same hyperedge(s) and that such incoherence persists.
+In Figs. \ref{fig:additive} and \ref{fig:additive_pairwise}, we show the results for the additive pinning on a hyperring and a clique-projected network, respectively, while, in Figs. \ref{fig:parametric} and \ref{fig:parametric_pairwise}, we show the results for the parametric pinning on a hyperring and a clique-projected network, respectively. {Here we always assume $\mathcal{I}_p=\{1,\ldots,N_p\}$.
+Note that the time series is depicted for the $y$ variables of the SL model, but the results are qualitatively the same if we display the $x$ variable; indeed, the local order parameter is computed using both variables.} For both pinning approaches, we see that the control induces a chimera state when the topology is higher-order (Figs. \ref{fig:additive} and \ref{fig:parametric}).
+This can be visualized through the hyperedge-{based} local order parameter $\mathcal{R}_{i}^{\mathcal{E}}$, which shows that the nodes {that} have been controlled are not oscillating coherently with respect to their neighbors sharing the same hyperedge(s) and that such incoherence persists.
 On the other hand, the pairwise case does not yield chimeras (Figs. \ref{fig:additive_pairwise} and \ref{fig:parametric_pairwise}).
 In fact, the initial decoherence induced by the control is quickly reabsorbed by the system and, although a clear trace of the pinning remains, the difference between the phases of adjacent oscillators is small and the variation smooth.
-This can be visualized through the clique-based order parameter $\mathcal{R}_{i}^{\mathcal{C}}$.
-Note that in \cite{muolo2024phase} the latter state was distinguished from a chimera one through the total phase variation.
+This can be visualized through the clique-based order parameter $\mathcal{R}_{i}^{\mathcal{C}}$. {Let us point out that clique-projected networks obtained from hyperrings of different orders do not significantly affect the behavior of the system.
+Here, we have shown the results on a clique-projected network as depicted in Fig. \ref{fig:3hyp_vs_clique}, but qualitatively similar time series are obtained on different clique-projected networks, which is consistent with the results obtained in a previous work \cite{muolo2024phase}.
+Moreover, when the nonlinear coupling have the same functional form, the results on different clique-projected networks are the same.} Note that in \cite{muolo2024phase} {the dynamics on clique-projected networks} was distinguished from a chimera one through the total phase variation.
 Our approach based on a local order parameter is complementary.